splajtdomagoj92/infinityball/README.md

 Goal of the game is to play for as long as possible by avoiding the obstacles to score points.

 ## Getting Started
+0) Unpacking the project
 1) Entering the game
 2) Building the game

+## 0) Unpacking the project
+Download codecacao.7z and unpack it anywhere on your computer.
+Open Unity and open a project, point to the extracted codecacao folder.

 ## 1) Entering the game
 Editor - load scene "scene_0" from the scene folder and click the play button in editor